Student Loan Information

 Federal Direct PLUS Loans

 Direct PLUS Loans are low-interest loans for the parents of dependent students and for graduate/professional degree students.
-The interest rate is 6.41% and the origination fee is 4.204%.
+The interest rate is 6.84% for loans disbursed from July 1, 2015, through June 30, 2016.
+The origination fee is 4.292% for loans disbursed from October 1, 2014, through September 30, 2015.

 The eligibility requirements for a parent to borrow a Direct PLUS Loan are: